 Alleviating an Impending Water Crisis

 After decades of support to Jordan, the U.S. Agency for International Development (USAID) recognized the need to help Jordan navigate its emerging water crisis.
 In 2010, USAID launched the Institutional Support and Strengthening Program (ISSP) to support comprehensive development and reform of the water sector to better manage Jordan’s scarce water resources.
 ISSP addressed the key institutional constraints to more effective and efficient water resources management from creating policy to strengthening retail water delivery.
-As the implementer, RTI’s Environment and Water Resilience team worked closely with the Government of Jordan (GOJ), local and national water sector stakeholders, and donors to implement a comprehensive reform and restructuring program.
+As the lead implementer, RTI worked closely with the Government of Jordan (GOJ), local and national water sector stakeholders, and donors to implement a comprehensive reform and restructuring program.

 Institutional Strengthening and Informed Decision-Making